Choosing the right made to measure blinds for child safety

 Safety tips

 Blackout made to measure blinds are a fantastic option in a nursery, but you need to make sure that the cords are tucked well out of reach.
 It is also wise to make sure the cot or child’s bed isn’t placed next to the window.
-When there are overly long cords which are encroaching into your child’s sleeping space they have the opportunity for them to become entangled, which is where the danger lies.

 Instead, use a cord cleat to tie long cords well out of reach and keep anything which can be climbed on out of the way as well.
 Roller blinds are a simple alternative to venetian blinds, and because the only cord is the one used for control it is easy to keep it out of reach of your child.
-You can even shorten the cord itself as a long-term solution.

 A simple cut in the cord will allow you to install a safety tassel instead.
 This will break the cord if undue tension is applied, thus reducing the risk of accidental strangulation.
-If you’re not sure how to install one, or you want more advice, just get in touch and we will be happy to help find the right solution for your family.